Canadian Cancer Registry (CCR)

 Death certificate only cases

 Cancer incidence may be under-reported for a few Canadian provinces due to missing information on death certificate only (DCO) cases.
 A DCO case occurs when cancer is discovered through the cause of death information on a death certificate, as opposed to through a cancer report from the medical system.
 Nova Scotia has no DCO cases reported in 2018 (around 85 cases were reported in 2017); Quebec has no DCO cases reported for 2010 (around 1,450 cases reported in 2009); Manitoba has not reported DCO cases since 2013 (about 45 cases were reported in 2012); and Newfoundland and Labrador did not report DCO cases until 2006.

 Rules for reporting multiple primary cancers

 For determining multiple primaries with tumours diagnosed as of January 1, 2007 onward, the CCR adopted the Multiple Primary and Histology Coding Rules from the Surveillance Epidemiology and End Results (SEER) program of the National Cancer Institute (NCI) in the United States.
 Not all registries were able to report according to the new requirements beginning in 2007.
 For the purpose of comparability between provinces and territories, the annual release of cancer incidence are disseminated from StatCan using the IARC rules* for determining multiple primary tumours.
-These rules were recently updated for the 2018 diagnosis year.
+These rules were recently updated for diagnosis years 2018 onward.